Best vacuums for pet hair – tested by our home tech experts to help you keep your home fur-free

 Reasons to avoid

 The Miele C3 Cat and Dog Canister vacuum has spacious 4.5qt bags that self-seal on removal and provide extra filtration on top of a HEPA filter.
 Miele's models for pets use a special charcoal filter called Active AirClean filter that captures and retains over 99.9% of lung-damaging particles as well as hair and fur.
-Not only is this great for allergy suffers, catching and sealing fur, dirt and dander, but on test we found that it prevents odors too.
+Not only is this great for allergy sufferers, catching and sealing fur, dirt and dander, but on test we found that it prevents odors too.

 The hose and wand come off the back, so you can use the crevice tool and small turbo brush for smaller areas.
 The latter is particularly effective for tackling pet beds and upholstery.
-There’s a 29ft cleaning radius with this model, so you won’t need to keep swapping power sockets as you make your way around the house.
+There’s a 29 ft cleaning radius with this model, so you won’t need to keep swapping power sockets as you make your way around the house.
 We found that the suction power is incredible, so cleaning across the board, not just for pet hair, is mostly exceptional.

 The obvious downside to this vacuum is that it's the most expensive vacuum we've ever tested, costing up to $1200.
 Not only that, but the self-sealing bags are a recurring cost.
 When we tested this on larger debris, we found that it is poor at taking on bigger crumbs, so it might not be great if you have young kids causing lots of mess.